 Spiritual wellness includes a feeling of higher purpose for yourself and a connection to God, Spirit, Creator, Universal Energy-whatever you believe in.
-It is a very individualistic aspect of your wellbeing because no one can tell you what to think or believe.
+It is a very individualistic aspect of your well-being because no one can tell you what to think or believe.

 Your sense of self is related to your beliefs.
 When you stand in your truth, you will have plenty of opportunities to connect your beliefs with your highest purpose.

-Spiritual wellness may be based on faith or include spiritual practices like healing through Reiki or connecting to the Universal Energy.
-Some may connect with spirit guides, use healing tools- such as crystals, or learn more about themselves through healers, shamanic practices.
+Spiritual wellness may be based on faith or include spiritual practices like healing through Reiki or connecting to Universal Energy.
+Some may connect with spirit guides, use healing tools- such as crystals, or learn more about themselves through healers, and shamanic practices.